Turkish lira hits record low after U.S. reviews duty-free access

 “They should be doing more to support the lira, but in my view this will continue for a while longer and the lira will take another beating here.”

-The U.S. Trade Representative’s office said the review could affect $1.66 billion worth of Turkish imports into the United States that benefited from the Generalised System of Preferences programme last year.
-They included motor vehicles and parts, jewellery, precious metals and stone products.
+The U.S. Trade Representative’s office said the review could affect $1.66 billion worth of Turkish imports into the United States that benefited from the Generalised System of Preferences program last year.
+They included motor vehicles and parts, jewelery, precious metals and stone products.

 It was unclear whether any large, listed Turkish firms would be hit.
 Auto parts suppliers tend to be smaller, unlisted companies.
 Istanbul's main index .XU100 fell 1.5 percent.